~Robert F. Kennedy

 Grade average: Students must maintain a "B" average in all graduate courses taken.

 Crosslisted courses for credit: No more than six hours may be taken from cross-listed 400/500 courses.

-Non-GLS courses for credit: With the exception of the Gerontology and Hispanic Studies concentrations, no more than nine hours may be taken outside the MALS degree (GLS 5xx) curriculum.
+Non-GLS courses for credit: With the exception of the Gerontology, Hispanic Studies, and CMR concentrations, no more than nine hours may be taken outside the MALS degree (GLS 5xx) curriculum.

 DIS courses for credit: Only one GLS 591 Directed Independent Study course may be taken.
 Note: Forms requesting this course must be submitted to the GLS office at least two days prior to the relevant semester/session drop/add deadline.

 Transfer hours for credit: No more than six semester hours of credit may be transferred from another accredited institution.
 Grades earned on that transfer work must be equivalent to "B" or better.
 A minimum of 24 hours of graduate study must be completed in residence at UNCW.
 Note: These six transfer hours will count against the nine allowed hours of non-GLS courses.

 Capstone experience: A final project (GLS 598-Final Project Liberal Studies) of three credit hours is required of all students who have successfully completed 27 hours of course work.
 (For details about the final project, see the GLS 598 description below.)